cldf/cldf/README.md

 Note that the column *names* in the default table descriptions (e.g. [`formTable`](components/forms)) are not always the same as the column *properties*.
 Each column has both a `csvw:name` and a separate `propertyURL` linking the column to the ontology.
 Each property also has a `rdf:label` which might also be different.

-A more easily readable list of all properties is available in the file [`properties.md`](properties.md).
-Please note that this file is just for easier reference, but is not normative: in case of discrepancy, the description in `terms.rdf` holds.

 Note: For better human readability the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf) should be visited with a browser capable of rendering XSLT - such as Firefox.